-In October 2012, the AEP East Companies submitted several filings with the FERC seeking approval to fully separate OPCo's generation assets from its distribution and transmission operations.
-The AEP East Companies also requested FERC approval to transfer at net book value OPCo's Mitchell Plant to APCo and KPCo in equal one-half interests (780 MW each).
-This transfer is proposed to be effective no later than December 31, 2013.
-Additionally, the AEP East Companies asked the FERC, effective January 1, 2014, to terminate the existing Interconnection Agreement and approve a new Power Coordination Agreement (PCA) among APCo, I&M and KPCo with AEPSC as the agent to coordinate their respective power supply resources.
+In October 2012, the AEP East Companies submitted several filings with the FERC seeking approval to fully separate OPCo's generation assets from its distribution and transmission operations and to transfer at net book value OPCo's Mitchell Plant to APCo and KPCo in equal one-half interests (780 MW each).
+This transfer is proposed to be effective December 31, 2013.
+In April 2013, the FERC issued orders approving the transfer of OPCo's generation assets to AEPGenCo and the Mitchell Plant assets to APCo and KPCo.
+In May 2013, the IEU petitioned the FERC for rehearing of its order granting OPCo authority to implement corporate separation by transferring its generation assets to AEPGenCo.
+This issue remains pending before the FERC.

+Additionally, the AEP East Companies requested FERC approval, effective January 1, 2014, to terminate the existing Interconnection Agreement and approve a Power Coordination Agreement (PCA) among APCo, I&M and KPCo with AEPSC as the agent to coordinate their respective power supply resources.
 Under the PCA, KPCo would be individually responsible for planning its respective capacity obligations and there would be no capacity equalization charges/credits on deficit/surplus companies.
 Further, the PCA allows, but does not obligate, KPCo to participate collectively under a common fixed resource requirement capacity plan in PJM and to participate in specified collective off-system sales and purchase activities.
 Intervenors have opposed several of these filings.
 The AEP East Companies responded to intervenor comments and filed a revised PCA at the FERC in March 2013.
 The revised PCA included certain clarifying wording changes that have been agreed upon by intervenors.
-A decision from the FERC is expected in the second quarter of 2013.
+A decision is pending at the FERC.
 Similar filings have been made at the KPSC.
 See the "Plant Transfer" section of Rate Matters.